CPALMS Logo Generated on 9/17/2025 at 6:15 PM

 The lesson includes the guided card sorting task, a formative assessment, and a summative assessment.

-Students will use GeoGebra software to explore the concept of correlation coefficient in graphical images of scatter plots.
-They will also learn about numerical and qualitative aspects of the correlation coefficient, and then do a matching activity to connect all of these representations of correlation coefficient.
+• How technology can make my life easier when graphing # Students will use GeoGebra software to explore the concept of correlation coefficient in graphical images of scatter plots.
+They will also learn about numerical and qualitative aspects of the correlation coefficient, and then do a matching activity to connect all these representations of the correlation coefficient.
 They will use an interactive program file in GeoGebra to manipulate the points to create a certain correlation coefficient.
-Step by step instructions are included to create the graph in GeoGebra and calculate the correlation coefficient "R."
+Step-by-step instructions are included to create the graph in GeoGebra and calculate the r correlation coefficient.

 Perspectives Video: Professional/Enthusiast